 Brimming with moments that will make your skin crawl and tension where you can feel the claustrophobic crush of wading through a monster-riddled world with only a blindfold to protect you, it’s one that will definitely keep you up at night!

+5. Casper This is another of the movies that I love to watch for the nostalgia.
+You can laugh at the bad guys while also still being terrified of the consequences of whatever hijinks are happening on screen.
 Casper is a beautiful tale that will make you laugh, cry, and even clutch a pillow tight.
 Plus the soundtrack is so vivid and haunting, I still listen to it even when I’m not watching the film!

-“For those who still dream and remember, for those yet to experience the hypnotic power of its dark poetry, step inside.
+6. Something Wicked This Way Comesby Ray Bradbury “For those who still dream and remember, for those yet to experience the hypnotic power of its dark poetry, step inside.
 The show is about to begin.”

 I read this when I was a kid, and I was obsessed with how hauntingly good it was.
 I loved many of Bradbury’s books, but this one is a treat to read in the Halloween season or any time you’re looking for a bit of a fright!

-(I’m beginning to realize that Christina Ricci is basically in every one of my favorite childhood spooky movies, so she’s going to be on this list a lot.)
+7. The Addams Family (I’m beginning to realize that Christina Ricci is basically in every one of my favorite childhood spooky movies, so she’s going to be on this list a lot.)
 That said, Halloween isn’t complete until you get a chance to sit down and watch The Addams Family being wonderfully weird and bizarre.

 Plus, Gomez and Morticia are like, the best example of #relationshipgoals I can think of.